ZacGeurts/2PlayerLines-Plus/README.md

 Win condition is 100 points for a Set.<BR />
 There is a game.ini to modify settings.
 (Options coming soon(tm))<BR />
 <BR />
+Below is the licensing.<BR />
+No liability if you use anything here.
 <BR />
 This is not free software.
 If it is used for commercial use then it requires negotiable royalty (10%+).
 04/28/2025<BR />
 Negotiations are with the original orange.
 The guy typing this out.<BR />
 <BR />
 Why is this not free?
 Because Lines Plus is 3% of the product.
 The real meat is the sound generator that pretty much makes more songs than grains of sand in the universe.<BR />
+How does it work?
+Soon(tm) as it is not uploaded.
 <BR />
 Type make to build.
 Needs OpenGL (Mesa) and SDL2.